objectbox/objectbox-examples/java-main-maven/README.md

 This example shows how to use ObjectBox in a simple note-taking Java console application running on the JVM.
 The project is built with Maven.

+> [!NOTE]
-If you have been using the ObjectBox Gradle plugin, note that there are some differences in how a Maven project is set up (see below).
+> If you have been using the ObjectBox Gradle plugin, note that there are some differences in how a Maven project is set up (see below).

 This example is separate from the other examples.
 For example to use it in your IDE, you can just